 We have put in place a local Code of Corporate Governance and a framework intended to make sure we do the right things, in the right way, for the right people.
-The Code is in line with the 2016 Framework issued by CIPFA and remains up to date.
-This Statement explains how the Council has complied with its Code in 2020/2021.
+The Code is in line with the 2016 Framework issued by CIPFA and has been updated with minor amendments in relation to the Council's City Plan.
+This Statement explains how the Council has complied with its Code in 2021/22.